Azure/bicep-types-az/generated/devtestlabs/microsoft.devtestlab/2015-05-21-preview/types.md

 ### Properties
 * **labSubnetName**: string: The name given to the subnet within the lab.
 * **resourceId**: string: The resource identifier of the subnet.
 * **useInVmCreationPermission**: 'Allow' | 'Default' | 'Deny': Indicates whether this subnet can be used during virtual machine creation.
-Possible values include: 'Default', 'Deny', 'Allow'
 * **usePublicIpAddressPermission**: 'Allow' | 'Default' | 'Deny': Indicates whether public IP addresses can be assigned to virtual machines on this subnet.
-Possible values include: 'Default', 'Deny', 'Allow'

 ## Dictionary<string,String>
 ### Properties